westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 string full = $"{piece1} {piece2}";
 ```

-String interpolation also allows to format a string.
+String interpolation also allows us to format a string.
 For example, if we have a `double number = 0.0111111` printing it using `Console.WriteLine(number);` will print `0.0111111`.
 What if we want only 2 digits after `.`?
-We can solve this problem by formatting the number string: `Console.WriteLine($"{number:F2}";`. `F2` here means a number which will have two numbers after separator.
+We can solve this problem by formatting the number string: `Console.WriteLine($"{number:F2}");`. `F2` here means a number which will have two numbers after the decimal separator.

 Prefer to use string interpolation whenever you combine strings.

 ## var keyword

 You don't have to explicitly declare a variable with a type.
-Sometimes it might even get tedious, especially when types get more complex and long.
+Sometimes it might even get tedious, especially when type names get more complex and long.
 Sometimes we either don't care about a type or it's extremely obvious what the type is.
 By convention, in most cases, we use `var` to define a type.
-For example: `var name = "Kaisinel;"`.
-Type of a name, in this case, will be `string`.
-Compiler is smart enough to know the type in most cases and when it doesn't, you will have to hint it with explicit types or casting.
+For example: `var name = "Kaisinel";`.
+The type of name, in this case, will be `string`.
+The compiler is smart enough to know the type in most cases and when it doesn't, you will have to hint it with explicit types or casting.

-`var` doesn't make C# to determine type on the fly.
+`var` doesn't make C# determine type on the fly.
 If you hover over `var` in IDE, you will still see the actual type.

 ___

 ## Homework

 1) Read name, surname, age, weight (in kg) and height (in cm) from console.
-2) Print a message to the screen based on the information given in **1.** (an example message shown below):
+2) Print a message to the screen based on the information given in **1.** (an example message is shown below):
 ```
 Tom Jefferson is 19 years old, his weight is 50 kg and his height is 156.5 cm.
 ```